Go Back Email Link

 • Knead the dough for 8 minutes in a stand mixer or 12 minutes by hand.

 • Form a smooth, uniform ball of dough and place in pre-greased container.
 Make sure your bowl is big enough for the dough to double in size.
-Cover and let sit for at least six hours, but up to ten or twelve (overnight) is fine.
+Cover and let sit for at least six hours.
+If you don't have time to bake that day, put the dough in a covered container and place it in the fridge overnight.
+Remove and return to room temperature before baking.

 • Divide the dough into 15-20 pieces and form them into smooth balls.